pavan88800/React-notes/render-note.md

 If the component stays mounted, the cleanup function will not run, even though it’s returned from useEffect.

 ## The cleanup runs automatically on unmount or before re-running the effect if dependencies change.

+---

+## ✅ Good to know this:-

+Unmounting always triggers cleanup, no matter the dependencies.

+Dependency changes trigger cleanup + re-run, but with [] there are no dependency changes.